RaspberryPiFoundation/sauce-design-system/README.md

 https://sauce.raspberrypi.org/

+**This README documents the setup procedure for development of Sauce itself, it does *not* document the process through which Sauce is consumed in an application.
+See the [Installation](https://sauce.raspberrypi.org/docs/get-started/installation) guide on the Sauce documentaton site.**

 ## Architecture Overview

 This site uses [Fractal](https://fractal.build) to create a documentation site for the Sauce Design System.
 It contains technical and non-technical documentation, and holds the [Sass](https://sass-lang.com/) files that make up the Pattern Library for us in our applications.